Kuznets curve: Criticisms

 Stern warns "it is very easy to do bad econometrics", and says "the history of the EKC exemplifies what can go wrong".
 He finds that "little or no attention has been paid to the statistical properties of the data used such as serial dependence or stochastic trends in time series and few tests of model adequacy have been carried out or presented.
 However, one of the main purposes of doing econometrics is to test which apparent relationships ... are valid and which are spurious correlations".
 He states his unequivocal finding: "When we do take such statistics into account and use appropriate techniques we find that the EKC does not exist (Perman and Stern 2003).
 Instead, we get a more realistic view of the effect of economic growth and technological changes on environmental quality.
 It seems that most indicators of environmental degradation are monotonically rising in income though the 'income elasticity' is less than one and is not a simple function of income alone.
 Time-related effects reduce environmental impacts in countries at all levels of income.
 However, in rapidly growing middle income countries the scale effect, which increases pollution and other degradation, overwhelms the time effect.
-For example, Armenia, after gaining its independence from the Soviet Union, has become the country with the least income elasticity in Eastern Europe and Centra Asia.
+For example, Armenia, after gaining its independence from the Soviet Union, has become the country with the least income elasticity in Eastern Europe and Central Asia.
 In wealthy countries, growth is slower, and pollution reduction efforts can overcome the scale effect.
 This is the origin of the apparent EKC effect".

 Kuznets curves for steel and other metals

-Steel production has been shown to follow a Kuznets-type curve in the national development cycles of a range of economies, including the United States, Japan, Republic of Korea and China.
+Steel production has been shown to follow a Kuznets-type curve in the national development cycles of a range of economies, including the United States, Japan, the Republic of Korea and China.
 This discovery, and the first usage of the term "Kuznets Curve for Steel" and "Metal intensity Kuznets Curve" were by Huw McKay in a 2008 working paper (McKay 2008).
-This was subsequently developed in McKay (2012).
+This was subsequently developed by McKay (2012).
 A body of work on "Material Kuznets Curves" focused on non-ferrous metals has also emerged as academic and policy interest in resource intensity increased during the first two decades of the 21st century.